Week 41: Matchmaking II

 Live that life.
 Ask for everything, run the marathon, take the class, invest in relationships.
 We DON’T have a lot of time here.
 The face in the mirror — suddenly, it seems — becomes much older than its owner feels.
 Days crawl by, and we forget that years speed by.
 Do the damn thing.

 Thought #6: Matchmaking has given me some insight into how much we humans love shortcuts.
 And no — I’m not talking about delegating or outsourcing the dating process.

 I’m talking about wanting the unearned.
-Example: desiring a hot bod without working out.
-Example: wanting a fairytale relationship without learning the skills it takes.
-Example: plagiarizing a paper to get a good grade.
+Desiring good body without working out.
+Wanting a fairytale relationship without learning the skills it takes.
+Plagiarizing a paper to get a good grade.

 However, if our hearts yearn for something…there is nothing more rewarding than putting in the work.

 Eventually, the work becomes the reward.
-And the result, if it comes, is just icing on that mighty fine cake.
+And the result, if it comes, is just icing on that cake.